 Month by month: the Serengeti wildebeest migration

-The short rains begin around early November.
-A little after this, in late November and December, the herds of the wildebeest migration arrive on the short-grass plains of the Serengeti.
-These are south and east of Seronera, around Ndutu and include the north of the Ngorongoro Conservation Area.
-Dispersed across these plains, wildebeest and zebra are everywhere – feeding on the fresh, nutritious grasses.
-They stay here through January, February and March, with most wildebeest calves born in a short window around February.
-Gradually they spread west across these plains, then around April they start their great migration north.
+The short rains start in early November.
+In late November and early December, soon after the rains have begun, the herds of wildebeests arrive on the short grass plains of the Serengeti in the south and east of Seronera, around Ndutu, including the north of the Ngorongoro conservation area.
+The wildebeests and zebras are dispersed across these plains feeding on the fresh, nutritious grass.
+They will remain here into January, February, and March.
+Most wildebeest calves are born in a short window around February.
+They gradually spread out across the plains and begin the great northern migration in April.

-By May the Serengeti’s wildebeest all seem to be moving north, migrating to seek fresh grazing and water.
-The area around Moru Kopjes and west of Seronera is then hectic with a series of moving columns, often containing hundreds of thousands of animals – joined by many zebra, and a scattering of Thompson’s and Grant’s gazelles.
+In May, all the Serengeti wildebeest seem to be moving north, to find fresh grazing lands and water.
+The area around Moru Kopjes and west of Seronera is hectic with a series of moving columns which often contain hundreds of thousands of magnificent animals, including zebras and a scattering of Thompson’s and Grant’s gazelles.

-Some of the migration then head due north of Seronera, but most are usually further west.
-Around June the wildebeest migration is often halted on the south side of the Grumeti River, which has some channels which block or slow their migration north.
-The wildebeest then congregate there, in the Western Corridor, often building up to a high density before crossing the river.
-The river here is normally a series of pools and channels, but it’s not continuous – and so whilst they always represent an annual feast for the Grumeti River’s large crocodiles, these aren’t usually quite as spectacular as the crossings of the Mara River, further north.
+Some of the migration heads towards the north of Seronera, but most go further west.
+Around June, the wildebeest migration is usually at a stop on the southern side of the Grumeti River, which has channels that block or slow down their migration north.
+They normally congregate here, in the Western Corridor, building up to a high number before crossing the river.
+This river is usually a series of pools and channels but it is not continuous, and there is, therefore, an annual feast for the Grumeti River’s large crocodiles.
+This usually isn’t as exhilarating as the crossing of the Mara River which is further north.

-The wildebeest migration continues moving northwards during July and August, often spreading out across a broad front: some heading through Grumeti Reserve and Ikorongo, others north through the heart of the Serengeti National Park.
+The wildebeest continue to move north in July and August, often spreading out across a broad front; some heading through Grumeti Reserve and Ikorongo, and others through the heart of the Serengeti National Park.

 By October the wildebeest herds are migrating again with more accord: all are heading south, through western Loliondo and the Serengeti National Park’s Lobo area, returning to the green shoots which follow the rains on the short-grass plains of the southern Serengeti in November.